Edge-contracted icosahedron: Construction

 It may also be described as having a hybrid square-pentagonal antiprismatic core (an antiprismatic core with one square base and one pentagonal base); each base is then augmented with a pyramid.

 Related polytopes

 The dissected regular icosahedron is a variant topologically equivalent to the sphenocorona with the two sets of 3 coplanar faces as trapezoids.
 This is the vertex figure of a 4D polytope, grand antiprism.
 It has 10 vertices, 22 edges, and 12 equilateral triangular faces and 2 trapezoid faces.

 In chemistry

 In chemistry, this polyhedron is most commonly called the octadecahedron, for 18 triangular faces, and represents the closo-boranate [B11H11](2-).

-Related polyhedra

-The elongated octahedron is similar to the edge-contracted icosahedron, but instead of only one edge contracted, two opposite edges are contracted.